Evannessa/Journal-To-Canvas-Slideshow/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## WARNING

+(NOTE: I'm keeping this warning here just in case, but I believe @p4535992's Display from URL feature can help alleviate this issue.)

 If your image's source is from somewhere online, there's a chance there will be a CORS issue, and clicking on the image in the journal won't change the tile due to this error.
 Take a look at the dev console (F12 on Windows) and see if there's an error like this:  https://i.imgur.com/SBHQPka.png